 is that I believe privilege walks rely on the experiences of people with marginalized identities to create a powerful learning experience for people with privilege.

-Participants who have less privilege are asked to publicly affirm many of their experiences of being marginalized so that people (like me, who received a lot of privilege) could learn from their experience.
+Participants who have less privilege are asked to publicly share many of their experiences of being marginalized so that people (like me, who have had a lot privileged experiences) could learn from that difference.
 So we could be aware of the privilege that we have and they do not.

 I first participated in a privilege walk almost a decade ago, and the memory is still vivid.
 I grew up quite privileged (white, upper class, high income, two-parent household) and I had some awareness of that.
 I had often been told by my parents that I was “lucky” and should be grateful for what I had.
 I barely took any steps backwards during the walk.
 Aside from questions about sexuality and gender it was smooth sailing.
 It felt awful.
 I felt guilty and shameful every time I took a step forward, it was powerful.